Skip to main content

 1. Environment variables: Set API keys in environment variables so you can run training on a managed cluster.

 3. On-prem: Install W&B in a private cloud or air-gapped servers in your own infrastructure.
-We have local installations for everyone from academics to enterprise teams.
+Everyone from academics to enterprise teams use local installations.